Ass Burgers: Plot

-After Stan wakes up on a subsequent morning, Kyle, Cartman and Kenny appear in his bedroom and invite him to the movies with them.
+After Stan wakes up on a subsequent morning, Kyle, Kenny, and Cartman appear in his bedroom and invite him to the movies with them.
 Resigned to his fate, Stan reluctantly joins them, taking a swig of whiskey on his way out.

 Production

 "Ass Burgers" is the mid-season premiere of South Park's fifteenth season and the first episode of the show's fall 2011 run.
 During the summer, co-creators Trey Parker and Matt Stone had won nine Tony Awards for their work on the Broadway musical The Book of Mormon.
-To dissuade any critics from believing their newfound acclaim on the Great White Way would somehow make South Park more mature, they titled the episode "Ass Burgers," a pun on Asperger syndrome.
+To dissuade any critics from believing their newfound acclaim on the Great White Way would somehow make South Park more mature, they titled the episode "Ass Burgers", a pun on Asperger syndrome.
 They had the idea to center an episode of the disorder's name several years prior, but it had not entered the pop culture consciousness in a way that Parker and Stone felt enough people would be aware of the joke.

 It is the conclusion of a two-parter begun with "You're Getting Old", the mid-season finale that involved Stan turning ten years old and beginning to view the world through a cynical lens.
 In addition, his parents separate, and the episode ends with a montage set to Fleetwood Mac's "Landslide", in which both situations end unresolved.
 The episode's abrupt and downbeat ending provoked media coverage following its broadcast, with some critics believing it to be a comment on the show's long run and its creators exhaustion with producing episodes.
 They wrote the episode without a conclusion in mind, resolving to figure it out upon their return to producing episodes in the fall.
 The first pieces of animation completed for the episode were its opening scenes, in which normal South Park events are played out while Stan stands depressed.
 Parker summarized the tone of the first writers' meetings when they resumed production: "Now what the hell do we do?"